mbrukman/a-conceptual-overview-of-asyncio/readme.md

 There were some articles I found online that were very helpful with certain aspects, but didn't totally cover what I was after.
 They're linked at the end of the final section.

-A few aspects particually drove my curiosity (read: drove me nuts).
+During my learning process, a few aspects particually drove my curiosity (read: drove me nuts).
 You should be able to answer all these questions by the end of this article.
 - What's roughly happening behind the scenes when an objects is `await`-ed?
 - How does `asyncio` differentiate between a task which doesn't need cpu-time to make progress towards completion (for example a network-request or file-read) as opposed to a task that does need cpu-time to make progress (for example, computing n-factorial)?
 - How would I go about writing my own asynchronous variant of some operation (e.g. sleep, network-request, file-read, etc.)?